DikanshaBindal/BlockFund-dapp/README.md

-# 🚀 BlockFund - Decentralized Crowdfunding Platform
+BlockFund - Decentralized Crowdfunding dApp

+🚀 Introduction

-BlockFund is a decentralized crowdfunding DApp built on Ethereum using smart contracts.
-Campaign creators can raise funds securely, and contributors fund campaigns using MetaMask.
-Funds are only transferred if goals are met.
+BlockFund is a decentralized crowdfunding platform built on the Ethereum blockchain.
+It enables project creators to raise funds transparently, while backers can contribute safely via their wallets (MetaMask).
+Funds are transferred only when the campaign goals are met.

----
+🎯 Features

+Create and manage fundraising campaigns.

+Contribute to campaigns using Ethereum.

+Smart contract ensures goal-based fund release.

+Integrated with MetaMask for secure wallet interactions.

-## 🧱 Tech Stack
+🛠 Tech Stack

-- **Solidity** – Smart Contract Language
-- **React.js** – Frontend Framework
-- **Hardhat** – Ethereum Development Environment
-- **Ethers.js** – Ethereum JavaScript Library
-- **MetaMask** – Wallet Integration

----
+Solidity: Smart contract language.

+Hardhat: Ethereum development framework.

+React.js: Frontend library for user interface.

+Ethers.js: Ethereum wallet and blockchain interaction library.

+MetaMask: Wallet integration.

+⚙️ Prerequisites

+Make sure you have the following installed:

+Node.js

+npm

+MetaMask

+Text Editor (e.g., VS Code)

 ## 📁 Project Structure